New Year’s Money Resolutions? Make 2018 your year for financial security

 What’s your goal?

-You can’t measure you success without articulating a goal.
+You can’t measure your success without articulating a goal.
 Be specific.
 Don’t say “pay down holiday debt” or “reduce debt” or “put away some savings”.
 Be specific.
 Add dollar amounts and timelines to your goals.
-It’s a good idea to have short and long term goals running concurrently.
+It’s a good idea to have short and long-term goals running concurrently.

 Put tools for success in place